chocolat/building/README.md

 # Chocolat Building Glue

-This nothing else than an attempt to create a unified interface to all programming language implementations on earth!
+This nothing less than an attempt to create a unified interface to all programming language implementations on earth!
 Nah, I'm kidding, the goal of this repo is to collect shell scripts that take a source file as input, and pass it through a compiler/interpreter/linter/etc.

 ## Script Types